-6 There are a few questions remaining open after the field research and the analysis of its not be an issue in the highlands where the precipitation is relatively high and the infrastructure allows the communities to survive without needing to move to other areas dramatically.

-7 outcomes: it is not clear how the communities will deal with the climatic problems in the find out whether the short term and seasonal migration would turn to long term or even permanent migration, given the increasing frequency of droughts and dry spells.
-Permanent out-migration, especially among the youth, would imply less labour in the areas of origin and would hence lead to neglecting agricultural activities with all the negative effects on the vegetal
+There are a few questions remaining open after the field research and the analysis of its outcomes: it is not clear how the communities will deal with the climatic problems in the future, especially that these seem to have intensified throughout the past decades.
+This might not be an issue in the highlands where the precipitation is relatively high and the infrastructure allows the communities to survive without needing to move to other areas dramatically.
+However, in the lowlands, it is important to consider the migration patterns more closely and to find out whether the short term and seasonal migration would turn to long term or even permanent migration, given the increasing frequency of droughts and dry spells.
+Permanent out-migration, especially among the youth, would imply less labour in the areas of origin and would hence lead to neglecting agricultural activities with all the negative effects on the vegetal cover and the soil.